11 Things People Say To Justify Staying In An Unhappy Marriage

 4. I need his/her financial security.
 I don’t want to have to go back to work.
 I love my lifestyle.

 It’s understandable.
 It’s a comfort zone.
 And I’m not going to lie, it’s not easy to go back to work.
-I did it, and it was a rough transition.
-But it didn’t take me long to reap all the benefits: self-sufficiency, self-love, feeling productive, feeling great about myself, and feeling really proud of myself.
+But do you know what the worst part of going back to work is?
+The fear and anxiety about going back to work, and trying to arrange child care.
+But once you are back to work, you will reap benefits you never even imagined: self-sufficiency, self-love, feeling productive, feeling great about myself, and feeling really proud of myself.
 Sets a good example to the kids, too!

 5. I’m sure a lot of couples feel this way and they just stay together.

-I’m sure too, but that doesn’t make it right for you.
+That is true, but that doesn’t have anything to do with your happiness.
 Don’t you deserve to be happy, even if they aren’t?

 6. There’s no divorce in my family and I don’t want to do that to them.